the-mhdi/Ethereum-Middle-Client/README.md

 users also want their Operations processed for a predictable fee.

-the gas fee can be paid by the user directly or be sponsered by another entity, all we need is an ERC4337 incentive flow and users commitment to a fee, this brings up a need for a singleton entrypoint-like contract we call it consensus contract
+the gas fee can be paid by the user directly or be sponsered by another entity, all we need is an ERC4337 incentive flow and users commitment to a fee, this brings up a need for a singleton entrypoint-like contract we call it consensus contract. we'll be utilizing this contract to distribute rewards and gas, stake/slash incentive system etc.

 ## Proof Formats and Trust Minimization :
  the proof system must: